In this guide we’ll take a look at the best random orbital sanders for the UK market.

 The unit comes with one sanding disc which works well and stays attached firmly with to the Velcro pad on the tool.
 I would advise investing in a pack of good quality discs to go with this tool as in my experience the cheaper sandpaper discs don’t stick very well and wear out more quickly.

 Overall this is a versatile and reliable workhorse that is easy, comfortable and clean to use.
+In my opinion it’s the best random orbital sander for the UK market!

-The sander has a very effective dust extraction system including a dust bag, however, it can also be connected to a dust extractor.
+This random orbital sander has a very effective dust extraction system including a dust bag, however, it can also be connected to a dust extractor.
 The sanding sheets are easy to change due to the Velcro surface on the base plate and sheets.

 This is a light, yet sturdy, good quality machine that will get the job done quietly and without mess.
+It’s a great choice if you are looking for the best random orbital sander for the money.

 The sanding discs fit securely with the Velcro fastening and the microfilter system ensures the working area remains fairly dust free.
 The machine can also be attached to a vacuum cleaner with a separately sold connector pack.

 The build quality for this sander is excellent and it is light and comfortable to use.
+It’s one of the best orbital sander models to buy on a budget.

 The cord on this sander was quite short so you will probably need to use an extension lead.
 The provided discs are a little flimsy but okay for medium to lightweight tasks.
 If you have a heavy-duty job to tackle, I would recommend buying some good quality sanding sheets to go with this machine